-The idea of batch-means estimator can be traced to Markov Chain Monte Carlo (MCMC), where the batch-means method with equal batch size (see, e.g., \cite{Glynn90BM, Damerdji:91, geyer1992, Fishman96MC, Jones:06, FlegalJo10}) is widely used for variance estimation in a time-homogeneous Markov chain.
-The SGD iterates in \eqref{eq:sgd_iter} indeed form a Markov chain as $x_{n}$ only depends on $x_{n-1}$.
-However, since the step size sequence $\eta_n$ is a diminishing sequence, it is a \emph{time-inhomogenous} Markov chain.
-Moreover, the asymptotic behavior of SGD and MCMC are fundamentally different, while the former converges to the optimum, the latter travels ergodically inside the state space.
-As a consequence of these two differences, the previous literature on batch-means methods are not applicable to our analysis.
-To address this challenge, our new batch-means method constructs batches of increasing size.
-The sizes of batches are chosen to ensure that the correlation decays appropriately among far apart batches, so that far apart batch means can be roughly treated as independent.
-In Theorem \ref{thm:general} below, the proposed batch-means method is shown to be a consistent estimator of the asymptotic covariance $A^{-1}SA^{-1}$.
-Further, we believe this new batch-means algorithm with increasing batch size is of independent interest since it can be used to estimate the covariance structure of other time-inhomogeneous Markov chains.
+The idea of batch-means estimator can be traced to Markov Chain Monte Carlo (MCMC), where the batch-means method with equal batch size (see, e.g., \cite{Glynn90BM, GLYNN1991431, Damerdji:91, geyer1992, Fishman96MC, Jones:06, FlegalJo10}) is widely used for variance estimation in a time-homogeneous Markov chain.
+The SGD iterates in \eqref{eq:sgd_iter} indeed form a Markov chain, as $x_{i}$ only depends on $x_{i-1}$.
+However, since the step size sequence $\eta_i$ is a diminishing sequence, it is a \emph{time-inhomogenous} Markov chain.
+Moreover, the asymptotic behavior of SGD and MCMC are fundamentally different: while the former converges to the optimum, the latter travels ergodically inside the state space.
+As a consequence of these important differences, previous literature on batch-means methods is not applicable to our analysis.
+To address this challenge, our new batch-means method constructs batches of \emph{increasing sizes}.
+The sizes of batches are chosen to ensure that the correlation decays appropriately among far-apart batches, so that far-apart batch-means can be roughly treated as independent.
+In Theorem \ref{thm:general}, we prove that the proposed batch-means method is a consistent estimator of the asymptotic covariance.
+Further, we believe this new batch-means algorithm with increasing batch sizes is of independent interest since it can be used to estimate the covariance structure of other time-inhomogeneous Markov chains.

-We further study the problem of confidence interval construction for $x^*$ in high dimensional linear regression based on SGD, where the dimensionality $d$ can be much larger than the sample size (or the number of iterates) $n$.
-It is noteworthy that the sample size $n$ is also the number of iterates in SGD since each iteration of SGD samples a new data.
-In a high-dimensional setup, it is natural to solve an $\ell_1$-regularized problem,